andrew-k512/treehouse_css_basics/README.md

 15. Color values
   -Color plays an important role in web design.
 With CSS, we can describe a color value in different ways.
 The three most common ways are with a keyword, a hexadecimal value, or an RGB function.

+16. Text Styles
+  -Text has a significant effect on how we view a web page.
+In this video, we'll cover common properties for defining text styles.